Mwingi Game Reserve

 Why Go on safari in Mwingi Game Reserve

 One of the striking features is the George Adamsons Picnic site.
 The site is located next to the Adamsons bridge overlooking Tana River.
-The site is well-developed and used for picnics and photoshoots mainly by schools, colleges, and International visitors across Meru National Park.
+The site is well developed and used for picnics and photoshoots mainly by schools, colleges, and International visitors across Meru National Park.

-Mwingi Game Reserve beckons to the intrepid traveler seeking an off-the-beaten-path wilderness experience, offering a glimpse into the untamed beauty of Kenya’s northern landscape.
+Mwingi Game Reserve beckons to the intrepid traveler seeking an off the beaten path wilderness experience, offering a glimpse into the untamed beauty of Kenya’s northern landscape.

-Mwingi Game Reserve Park Entry Fee
+Mwingi Game Reserve Entry Fees

 Below are the Mwingi Game Reserve entry fees for 2024